Games in Schools

 Handbook for Teachers

-This handbook (released in September 2020) is intended for teachers interested in using video games in their classrooms.
+This handbook (updated in September 2023) is intended for teachers interested in using video games in their classrooms.
 It is a practical guide containing theoretical and practical information as well as references to useful resources such as lesson plans, articles, websites, and books.

 The handbook supports teachers to make informed decisions.
 After reading the handbook, teachers should be able to choose and use video games in the classroom and reaping all the benefits digital games provide.